pythonhealthdatascience/stars-reproduce-allen-2020/README.md

 ## Citation

-If you wish to cite this repository, please refer to the citation file `CITATION.cff`, and the auto-generated alternative format `bibtex.bib`.
+If you wish to cite this repository, please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.